Finite-temperature phase transitions in $S=1/2$ three-dimensional Heisenberg magnets from high-temperature series expansions: Introduction

 Finally, it would be desirable to have reliable results not only on the critical quantities (critical temperature $T_c$ and exponents) but on the thermodynamic functions at all temperatures ($c_v(T)$, $\chi(T)$).
 In this sense, the quantum Monte Carlo (QMC) calculations obtain reliable results, but only on finite lattices, and only in the absence of frustration due to the sign problem.
-Methods based on exact diagonalization and tensor network algorithms can be used on frustrated systems, but only in dimensions 1 and 2\cite{Prelovsek18, Prelovsek20, Prelovsek20b, Gauthe22}.
-Other methods work directly in the thermodynamic limit, like the rotationally invariant Green’s function method which obtains qualitatively good results in 3D\cite{Juhasz09, Muller15}.
-The pseudo-Majorana functional renormalization group provides quantitatively good results down to moderate temperatures, but deviates from exact results at low temperatures\cite{Niggemann21, Niggemann22}.
-Finally, the HTSE are quasi-exact at high temperatures but fail close to the transition temperature, even when using Pad\'e approximants.
-An interpolation scheme using HTSE was proposed in our previous article in cases where $c_v$ presents a logarithmic divergency, such as in the 2D-Ising or 2D-XXZ models\cite{Gonzalez21}, resulting both in an evaluation of critical quantities and of $c_v(T)$ for temperatures from infinite down to $T_c$.
+Methods based on exact diagonalization and tensor network algorithms can be used on frustrated systems, but only in dimensions 1 and 2 \cite{Prelovsek18, Prelovsek20, Prelovsek20b, Gauthe22}.
+Other methods work directly in the thermodynamic limit like the rotationally invariant Green’s function method which obtains qualitatively good results in 3D \cite{Juhasz09, Muller15}.
+The pseudo-Majorana functional renormalization group provides quantitatively good results down to moderate temperatures but becomes uncontrolled at low temperatures \cite{Niggemann21, Niggemann22, Niggemann23}.
+Finally, the HTSEs are quasi-exact at high temperatures but fail close to the transition temperature, even when using Pad\'e approximants.
+An interpolation scheme of HTSEs solving this was proposed in our previous article in cases where $c_v$ presents a logarithmic divergence, such as in the 2D-Ising or 2D-XXZ models \cite{Gonzalez21}, resulting both in an evaluation of critical quantities and of $c_v(T)$ for temperatures from infinite down to $T_c$.